Florida Department of Transportation

-The Department will pay stipends to the Short-Listed Design-Build Firms for Adjusted Score Design-Build, and Factored Design-Build projects, based on the following guidelines:
+The Department will pay stipends to the Short-Listed Design-Build Firms for Adjusted Score Design-Build, based on the following guidelines:

 - The Design-Build Firm must submit responsive Technical and Price Proposal in Phase II in order to be eligible for a stipend.

 - The Design-Build Firm who is ultimately awarded the Contract is not eligible for a stipend.

 - The Design-Build Firm must execute and transmit to the Department within one (1) week after the Short-List protest period, the Design-Build Stipend Agreement, Form No. 700-011-14.
 Terms of said agreement are non-negotiable.
 A fully executed